stewythe1st/sir-checkmatesalot/CS5400_ASSIGNMENT_README.md

 * Other Hueristic Values (misc. constants)

 ####Modified Files
-The following files were modified or added by me as partof this assignment
+The following files were modified or added as part of this assignment

 * games/chess/state.cpp
 * games/chess/state.h